Rother District: Transport

 The Hastings Line, East Coastway Line and the Marshlink Line are the three railway lines in the District; The Kent and East Sussex Railway tourist line terminates at Bodiam.

 Long-distance footpaths include the Sussex Border Path; and the Saxon Shore Way, which links with the 1066 Country Walk.

 Landmarks

-Major landmarks include Bodiam and Camber Castles; and Battle Abbey.
+Major landmarks include Bodiam and Camber Castles; Battle Abbey; and the De La Warr Pavilion.